-Craft beer and all the cheese you can handle
+Find outré craft beers and all the cheese you can handle at Smith's Street nerve centre for brew folk

 Cult beer is the angle at Smith Street’s new bar from Tiffany Waldron and the good folks behind Slow Beer – Melbourne's best beer shop.
 But forget those five faucets dispensing the weirdest and wildest brews this town has ever seen.
 There's the bar menu to consider, consisting almost entirely of grilled cheese.
 Dairycious.